Director Roland Emmerich

 Comparing the original ‘Independence Day’ with this year’s letdown sequel ‘Resurgence’ offers a glimmer of insight into how movies have changed over the past 20 years.
 Where the new film gets to the alien destructo-porn as fast as it possibly can, the original was a relatively slow burner, allowing the tension to develop, and the characters along with it.
 So when the world-ending craziness finally kicks in, you’re invested – you really want these plucky scrappers to show ET who’s boss.
 Oh, and the destruction of the White House remains a truly iconic cinema image.
 You wouldn’t get away with it nowadays!
-Tom Huddleston
+TH

 Director Gil Junger

 Most ’90s moment Alt-rockers Letters to Cleo playing the high school prom.

 The ’90s were full of high school remakes of Shakespeare plays, but this ‘Taming of the Shrew’-inspired romcom has more fire in its belly than all of them put together.
 Heath Ledger’s bad boy Patrick is paid to seduce angry feminist Kat (Stiles) before accidentally falling in love with her.
 While that sounds ridiculous, the story is actually full of painfully realistic teen awkwardness.
 Heath Ledger’s off-pitch performance of ‘Can’t Take My Eyes Off You’ (bellowed through a loudspeaker on the sports stands) is to the ’90s what John Cusack standing in the garden with a boombox is to the ’80s.
 KL

 Director Spike Jonze

 Most ’90s moment The whole meta concept of the film – an actor playing a version of himself – now feels unmistakably ’90s.